benjaminaltieri/dev-setup/readme.md

 * `byobu` - terminal mux front end for tmux/screen
 * `ctags` - source tagging
 * `lastpass-cli --with-pinentry --withdoc` - lastpass in the command line for use with github 2FA PAKs
+* `gdb --with-all-targets --with-python` - for debugging with support for ARM targets

 These can be installed with `brew cask install`: